mulesoft/api-console/docs/api-console-element.md

 Web components are based on four new specifications (Custom elements, shadow DOM, HTML imports, and HTML template) that are not fully supported in old browsers, such as IE. Also, browser vendors are still discussing the HTML imports specification, so it's [not yet implemented](http://caniuse.com/#feat=imports) in Edge and Firefox.

 If you plan to target these browsers you should include a polyfill for Web Components.
-The following polyfill library is already included into your project, assuming you have installed the element using `bower`:
+The following polyfill library is already included into your project, assuming you have installed the element using [bower][bower]:

 `bower_components/webcomponentsjs/webcomponents-lite.min.js`